yzqin/dexmv-sim/README.md

 git clone https://github.com/yzqin/dexmv-sim
 export DEXMV_PACKAGE_PATH=`pwd`
 cd dexmv-sim

+# The provoided package version in the yml is our testing environment, you do not need to follow the version of each python package precisely to run this code.
 conda env create -f environment.yml conda activate dexmv pip install -e .